A couple of weeks ago, I spent 10 days immersed in Life and Wealth Mastery.

-What I’ve taken away from this seminar is a deep appreciation for my body and mind.
+What I’ve taken away from this portion of Life & Wealth Mastery is a deep appreciation for my body and mind.
 I’ve come this far and I deserve to treat it well so I can continue to serve for a long time to come.

 Readers, have you considered the tight relationship between your health and your wealth?
 What do you do (or would like to do) to improve your overall health?